Client Services Charter

 Education and Referral

-GDQ also plays an active role in building community understanding of the needs of people living with a vision impairment.
+GDQ plays an active role in building community understanding of the needs of people living with a vision impairment.
 GDQ provides information about vision impairment, services to people with vision impairment, public access and safety relevant to vision disability, and referrals to appropriate organisations.

 Access to Service

-Queensland residents are eligible to receive services from GDQ when:
+A person is eligible to receive services from GDQ when:

 Priority of Service